srMarquinho/CV/README.md

 ----------

-With many years of experience I started my career with a software development company creating and maintaining softwares of all sorts, user and admin facing, from warehouse delivery solutions to a government job-seeker site.
+With many years of experience, I started my career with a software development company creating and maintaining software of all sorts, user and admin-facing, from warehouse delivery solutions to a government job-seeker site.

-Since then, I have been delivering solutions for high profile companies and customers always using the best cutting-edge technologies and methodologies available.
+Since then, I have been delivering solutions for high-profile companies and customers always using the best cutting-edge technologies and methodologies available.

-Over the last 5 years I have been powering the combination of media and data sources and the building of new content experiences for users through a uniq powerful workflow.
+Over the last 5 years, I have been powering the combination of media and data sources and the building of new content experiences for users through a unique powerful workflow.
 Integrating multiple live data sources, from live HD high frame rate video to high-frequency telemetry and timing with consistent accessible data query APIs.

 Key Achievements: